 The origins of Venice's connection with Saint Mark go back to the 9th century, when the 11th Doge of the Republic, Giustiniano Participazio, replaced the previous patron saint of the city, Saint Theodorus, with a new and powerful heavenly support.
 On the one hand, he was to assist the Republic against the mighty Frankish kingdom in the north and, on the other hand, to compete with Rome and its patron St. Peter.
 Venetian merchants had previously, according to tradition, the relics of the evangelist Mark from Alexandria in Egypt, where he had died as a martyr, brought to Venice.

 October 3, 2019

 Piazza San Marco in the San Marco district of the same name.
 I can recommend this place in the evening and very early in the morning when the day tourists have left the city.
-Tickets for the sights should be bought in good time.
-At the moment, because soon it is carnival, everything is beautifully decorated and illuminated.
-And for all who believe Venice has forgotten to take off the Christmas lights, no 👎.
+Tickets for the sights should be purchased in good time.
+At the moment, because Carnival is soon, everything is beautifully decorated and illuminated.
+And for everyone who thinks Venice has forgotten to take off the Christmas lights, no 👎.
 The main fire starts soon.

 February 2, 2020

 In the know?
 Log-in to add a tip for other adventurers!